gfaura/hyperledger-property-auction/README.md

 ## Install the application dependencies

-We will interact with the auction smart contract through a set of Node.js applications.
+We will interact with the property auction smart contract through a set of Node.js applications.
 Change into the `application-javascript` directory:
 ```
 cd ~/fabric-samples/propertyauction/application-javascript
 ```